jesnor/rc-pool/README.md

 ## Overview

-RcPool is a memory pool with items of the same type.
-It consists of a number of (minimum one) pages, each with a fixed number of item slots (not necessarily the same number).
-Item slots are automatically re-used in a memory safe way when possible.
+RcPool is a memory pool containing items of the same type.
+It consists of a number of (minimum one) pages, each with a fixed number of item slots (not necessarily the same number for all pages).
+Item slots are automatically re-used in a memory safe way whenever possible.
 RcPool can be seen as a combination of/alternative to Rc/Weak, SlotMap and RefCell.

 ## Features